Ilyasse-Fouaide/Linux/file-system-hierarchy-standard/README.md

 ## /boot : Static files of the boot loader

-This `/boot` directory contains everything required for the boot process, such as the Linux kernel

-> This `/boot` stores data that is used before the kernel begins executing user-mode programs.
+This `/boot` directory contains everything required for the boot process, such as the Linux kernel, the `/boot` stores data that is used before the kernel begins executing user-mode programs.

 > [!CAUTION]
 > Do not remove /boot directory, by doing that your system is unable to boot again

+## /dev : Device files

+The `/dev` directory is the location of special or device files. which  represent devices that are attached to the system

+## /etc : Host-specific system configuration

+The `/etc` directory is reserved for configuration files that are local to the machine.
+No binaries are to be placed in `/etc`.

+## /lib : Essential shared libraries and kernel modules

+The `/lib` directory should contain only those libraries needed to execute the binaries in `/bin` and `/sbin`.
+These shared library images are particularly important for booting the system and executing commands within the root file system.

+## /media : Mount point for removeable media

+This directory contains subdirectories which are used as mount points for removeable media such as floppydisks, cdroms and zip disks.